rakia drink

 Third Step

-The third indicator of the cut points is the temperature of the vapor before it enters the condenser.
-Distiller can make the first cut in the run when the temperature of the vapor in the copper pipe reaches approximately 74–76°C. The heart cut from the tail can be made when the temperature of the vapor in the copper pipe reaches around 87–88°C, and tail distills until temperature reaches 92–93°C when distillation could be over.
+The third indicator of the cut points is the temperature of the vapour before it enters the condenser.
+The distiller can make the first cut in the run when the vapour temperature in the copper pipe reaches approximately 74–76°C. The heart cut from the tail can be produced when the vapour temperature in the copper pipe reaches around 87–88°C, and the tail distills until the temperature reaches 92–93°C when distillation is over.

 Main Distillation Techniques

-There are two main distillation technics used in making spirits; Batch and Continuous distillation.
-They use different equipment, and which one to choose depends on the base material and the desired final product.
+Two main distillation techniques are used in making spirits: Batch and Continuous.
+They use different equipment, and choosing one depends on the base material and the desired final product.

-For rakia (fruit or grape-based) production, two different sills are predominantly used, alembic copper pot still and batch distillation column.
-One important note here is that the distillation has to be carried out slowly, or it may lead to hot spots and degradation of the final spirit.
+Two different stills are predominantly used for rakia (fruit or grape-based) production: an alembic copper pot still and a batch distillation column.
+One important note is that the distillation must be carried out slowly, or it may lead to hot spots and degradation of the final spirit.

 Alembic Pot Still Stages